 When you’re living and studying in a dorm room, you don’t have a lot of space to spare.

-So if you want your own coffee maker, your best bet is to use a single serve coffee maker.
+So if you want your own coffee maker, for many the best bet is to use a single serve coffee maker.

 That way you have no mess, no filters to buy, and no wet, yukky filters to throw away.
 You just place the K-cup or disc in the machine, close the lid and press one button.